Regulations

 For most species in New York, you'll want to check four things before keeping a fish: open season (year-round vs. spring/fall windows), size limit (minimum and any maximum), slot limit (a permitted size range with everything outside released), and daily bag.
 Many waters layer additional restrictions on gear, hook type, or live-bait use.

 The species cards above link to the rule tables we maintain for each fishery.
-Trout, Walleye, Lake Trout, and Salmon are the most-rule-dense fisheries in New York's data.
+New York trout 2026, New York walleye 2026, New York lake trout 2026, and New York salmon 2026 are the most-rule-dense fisheries in New York's data.

 Reference only.
 Regulations change frequently, often mid-season.
 Always confirm with DEC before keeping a catch.
 The CatchRules iOS app reflects the same data, with offline access and species identification.